Yak in gokyo

 Summer

 The summer season in Nepal runs from June to August.
-Although it is characterized as the hottest time of the year in Nepal, it also brings heavy rainfall.
+Although it is considered the hottest time of year in Nepal, it also brings heavy rainfall.
 Frequent rainfall makes the trekking trail muddy, and the risk of landslides is high.
 Leeches are almost everywhere, making trekking conditions less favorable during the Summer.
-Additionally, heavy rainfall and clouds obscure the mountain peaks during the Summer, creating unfavorable conditions for Gokyo Valley trekking.
+Additionally, heavy rainfall and clouds obscure the mountain peaks during the Summer, creating unfavorable conditions for trekking in Gokyo Valley.

 Even though Summer is not a perfect season for the Gokyo Valley trek, some excellent points about trekking at Gokyo in Summer can't be unseen.
 The recurring rain clears all the dust from the flora and makes the surrounding green, creating beautiful trekking conditions.
-Although rain occurs frequently, the temperature is generally hot, making trekking suitable during the Summer.
+Although rain occurs frequently, temperatures are generally hot, making trekking suitable during the Summer.
 As Summer is the least desired trekking season for the Gokyo Valley trek, fewer visitors allow you to immerse yourself fully in nature.

-Summer is becoming the favorite season among trekkers, with temperatures ranging from 10°C to 20°C. The reduced chance of rainfall above 5000m due to global warming has also brought trekkers from around the world to the Gokyo Valley during the Summer.
-Boundless Adventure offers a Gokyo Valley trekking package for the Summer, ensuring your safety.
+Summer is becoming trekkers' favorite season, with temperatures ranging from 10°C to 20°C. The reduced chance of rainfall above 5000m due to global warming has also brought trekkers from around the world to the Gokyo Valley during the Summer.
+Boundless Adventure offers a Gokyo Valley trekking package for the Summer, with your safety in mind.

 Autumn